On the stability of persistent entropy and new summary functions for TDA: Entropy-based summary functions

 \subsection{Entropy summary function (ES-function)}

-We define now a new function which pairs each barcode $A \in \mathcal{B}_F$ with a piecewise constant function (also known as step functions) in $\mathbb{R}$.
-This new function resumes information about the number of intervals and their homogeneity and, as we will prove at the end of this subsection, is stable with respect to the bottleneck distance.
-In Remark \ref{alive} we defined when a class was alive.
-Since the birth and death time of each class is encoded by intervals in a given persistence barcode $A$, we say that an interval $[x^a_i,y^a_i]\in A$ {\it is alive at $t$} if $x^a_i < t < y^a_i$.
+We now define a new function that pairs a persistence barcode $A \in \mathcal{B}_F$ with a real-valued piece-wise constant function.
+This new function summarizes information about the number of intervals of a given persistence barcode and their homogeneity and, as we will prove at the end of this subsection, is stable with respect to the bottleneck distance.